top banner

 Do surge protectors lose their effectiveness over time?

 Yes, surge protectors do lose their effectiveness over time.
-Each time a surge protector absorbs a surge, its internal components degrade slightly.
+Why do surge protectors wear out?
+That’s because Each time a surge protector absorbs a surge, its internal components degrade slightly.
 Over time, or after absorbing a large surge, the protector's ability to shield your devices diminishes, reducing its effectiveness.

 Featured Articles